 Thyroid hormones are necessary for the growth and development of the kidney and for the maintenance of water and electrolyte homeostasis.
 The kidney normally contributes to the clearance of iodine, primarily by glomerular filtration.
 Thus iodide excretion is diminished in advanced renal failure, leading sequentially to an elevated plasma inorganic iodide concentration and an initial increment in thyroidal iodide uptake.

-Materials and Methods: The present study was conducted in a tertiary care hospitals in Belagavi, Karnataka State.
+Materials and Methods: The present study was conducted in a tertiary care hospital in Belagavi, Karnataka State.
 50 cases that were on regular maintenance hemodialysis treatment were selected and 50 controls were taken for study.
-Age & sex matched controls with normal renal function and no previous history of thyroid dysfunction were included in the study as controls.
+Age & sex matched controls with normal renal function and no previous history of thyroid dysfunction was included in the study as controls.
 The quantitative determination of serum T3, T4 & TSH was done.
 The assay principle combines a one step enzyme immunoassay sandwich method with a final fluorescent detection (ELFA).
 Serum urea and creatinine was estimated by urease/glutamate dehydrogenase method and modified.